 Unauthorized Purchasing Examples

-Unauthorized purchases are those purchases that take place without prior departmental approval and a university-approved purchase order in place.
+Unauthorized purchases are those purchases, regardless of dollar amount, that take place without prior departmental approval and a university-approved purchase order in place.
 The purchased item or service may not be inappropriate, but the selected purchasing method was inappropriate, against university policy, and unauthorized.

 Examples of unauthorized purchases include: